 What to Know: Your Course at Commonweal Garden

 Commonweal Garden is the home of the Regenerative Design Institute.
 The following information about Commonweal Garden is for course participants.
 Please read this carefully.
 If you have any questions, feel free to contact the RDI office.
-You can download a printable version here.
+You can download a PDF version of this information.

 Commonweal Garden is located at 480 Mesa Road, Bolinas, CA.